Texas Transportation Museum

 The museum hosts three major events annually, an Easter egg hunt in April for Easter, "Spook-Track-Ula" in October for Halloween, and "Santa's Railroad Wonderland" in December for Christmas.
+High school Cross Country running races starting from the adjacent North East ISD Sports Park run through the property as well.

 Different areas, including a remodeled caboose, picnic tables, children's play area and a large outdoor pavilion can be rented for group parties.
 The children's play area includes a playscape consisting of a wooden steam engine and a metal scale-model diesel engine.

 TTM is a registered 501(c)(3) charitable organization.

+History

+The museum was formed in 1964 after some Railfans tried to restore a steam locomotive that was being displayed at the Comal Power Plant.
+The locomotive was taken to the Pearl Brewery and fired up where it spread black soot across the area.